Caldararu's conjecture and Tsygan's formality: Fedosov resolutions in the Lie algebroid framework

 (here, $\iota_v$ on the left-hand side denotes the contraction operation on $C^{\mathrm{coord},L}$ with respect to $v$, coming from the infinitesimal action of $\mathfrak{gl}_d(k)$ on $R^{\mathrm{coord},L}$; $v$ on the right-hand side denotes the linear vector field associated to $v$, acting on $F$).

 Finally, we consider the {\bf affine coordinate space $R^{\mathrm{aff},L}$} of a Lie algebroid $L$ over $R$: it is simply the $\mathrm{GL}_d(k)$-invariant ring

-(it may be viewed, in the standard terminology of formal geometry, as the coordinate ring of the (formal) quotient variety of (local) trivializations of $L$ over $R$ with respect to linear changes of coordinates on $L$); it is an $R$-algebra in an obvious way, and enjoys a universal property similar to the one satisfied by $R^{\mathrm{coord},L}$, for which we refer to~\cite[Subsection 5.4]{CVdB}.
+It is an $R$-algebra in an obvious way, and enjoys a universal property similar to the one satisfied by $R^{\mathrm{coord},L}$, for which we refer to~\cite[Subsection 5.4]{CVdB}. \begin{Exa} Continuing Example \ref{exa-poly}, assume $R=k[x_1,\dots,x_d]$ and $L=\mathrm{Der}_k(R)$.
+We now have